Self-supervised Auxiliary Learning for Graph Neural Networks via Meta-Learning: Experiments

-\textbf{Node clustering} first generates a cluster set via the existing graph clustering algorithm (K-means).
-It is a self-supervised task that predicts which cluster target node belongs to.
-Given the node set $\mathcal{V}$, $\mathcal{A}_k \subset \mathcal{V}$ denote a subset of the nodes belong to $k$ cluster in the graph.
-The Clustering algorithm will output $K$ disjoint subsets $\mathcal{A}_1, \dotsc, \mathcal{A}_K$.
-Each node is assigned a label indicating which cluster it belongs to. i.e., $y_u = k$ if $u \in \mathcal{A}_k $ ${}^{\forall} k=1,\dotsc, K$.
-This task allows models to infer latent cluster structure in the graph.
-It can learn that features are more similar between nodes of the same cluster, and that nodes belonging to different clusters are dissimilar.
-In the graph, you can learn information that features are more similar between nodes of the same cluster, and that nodes belonging to different clusters are dissimilar.
+\textbf{Node clustering} first clusters nodes using the K-means clustering algorithm with node features and defines a self-supervised task that predicts which cluster a target node belongs to.
+Given the node set $\mathcal{V}$, $\mathcal{A}_k \subset \mathcal{V}$ denotes a subset of the nodes belong to $k$-th cluster.
+The clustering algorithm will output $K$ disjoint subsets $\mathcal{A}_1, \dotsc, \mathcal{A}_K$.
+The label of an arbitrary node $u$ is the cluster index where the node $u$ belongs to, \ie, $y_u = k$ if $u \in \mathcal{A}_k$.
+This task encourages models to learn similar features for nodes in the same cluster.

 \textbf{Graph partitioning} is a self-supervised task that predicts which partition each node is assigned to.
-To this, we first seperate nodes into $K$ disjoint subsets $\mathcal{P}_1, \dots, \mathcal{P}_K \subset \mathcal{V}$ through METIS~\cite{karypis1998fast} algorithm.
-This partition algorithm generates partitions to minimize the number of connected edges (edge-cut) between partitions.
-These partitions have the following conditions: $\bigcup_{k=1}^{K} \mathcal{P}_k = \mathcal{V}$, $\forall k=1,\dotsc,K$ and $\mathcal{P}_i \cap \mathcal{P}_j = \emptyset$, $\forall i,j=1,\dotsc,K$ ($i \neq j$).
-These partition indices are assigned as self-supervised labels.
-It is similar to above the notion of node clustering, but graph partitioning relies on the edges and is based on topology, and node clustering assumes feature similarity based on nodes.
-This task can learn to distinguish node properties based on graph topology.
+We first separate nodes into $K$ disjoint subsets $\mathcal{P}_1, \dots, \mathcal{P}_K \subset \mathcal{V}$ using the METIS~\cite{karypis1998fast} algorithm.
+The partition algorithm generates partitions to minimize the number of connected edges (edge-cut) between partitions and the resulting partitions satisfy the following conditions: $\bigcup_{k=1}^{K} \mathcal{P}_k = \mathcal{V}$, $\forall k=1,\dotsc,K$ and $\mathcal{P}_i \cap \mathcal{P}_j = \emptyset$, $\forall i,j=1,\dotsc,K$ ($i \neq j$).
+The partition indices are used as self-supervised labels.
+It is similar to node clustering, but graph partitioning minimizes the partitioning cost (\ie, the number of removed edges to partition) rather than clustering nodes based on a similarity measure.